 In the decision of brownie vs. blondie I don’t think I can ultimately choose.
 I am a chocoholic to the max and a warm, fudgy brownie (preferably topped with ice cream) is always a good decision.
 But there’s just something special about the sweet, buttery blonde bar that I can’t resist.
 I can’t even tell you how many blondie trial and errors I went through.
 It was so discouraging.
 More brown sugar, less butter – less butter more brown sugar…too much flour, add another egg?
 Each time resulted in a unevenly baked, tasteless mess.
 But I’m happy to say I finally got it right and if your looking for a go-to blondie recipe, try mine!
+These Chocolate Chip Butterscotch Blondies are sure to be a new favorite of yours!

 These bars are whipped up in minutes.
 Quick, easy and irresistible.
 The perfect dessert bar if you ask me.
 The blondie is the base flavor, I think it’s best described as a buttery, brown sugar flavor and I used chocolate chips AND butterscotch morsels for the mix-ins.
 Chocolate chip and butterscotch are a great compliment to the chewy, buttery taste and texture.